ROCm/gpufort/python/gpufort/translator/implementation_details.md

 ### Gang-partitioned, worker-single, vector-single mode

-If the OpenACC compilers encounters a parallelizable loop (gang-loop iterates must be completetly independent of each other) marked with the `gang` clause, it switches to gang-parallel (GP), worker-single (WS), vector-single (VS) mode.
+If the OpenACC compilers encounters a parallelizable loop (gang-loop iterates must be completely independent of each other) marked with the `gang` clause, it switches to gang-parallel (GP), worker-single (WS), vector-single (VS) mode.
 In GP-WS-VS mode, the annotated loop is now distributed among all available gangs, but still only a single worker and a single vector lane, i.e. one CUDA / HIP thread are used.